Sezei/ff-kate-engine/README.md

 - Count total notes.

 - See how many notes you didn't hold long enough.
+(Marked as ghost notes)

-- Dynamic bot difficulty (yes this means you can make the bot suck worse than you already are lmao)
+- Dynamic bot difficulty (yes this means you can make the bot suck worse than you lmao)

 - ~~Multi-Stage toggle now visible only if you're up against someone~~ *Broken*

-- Automatic Difficulty Rating Calculation (Shown as [⭐DIFF] in KE's topbar)
+- Automatic Difficulty Rating Calculation (Shown as [⭐DIFFICULTY] in KE's topbar)

+- Better miss-sound handling than the original.. somehow lol

 ![image](https://user-images.githubusercontent.com/49373598/196227335-4e63f505-3174-42de-951c-36eddbf3ee44.png)